 I have five kids, and like every mom, I think my kids are amazing human beings.
 One of my kids is a trans lesbian.
 One of my daughters-in-law is Black.
 My niece is biracial.
 They are three of the smartest, kindest, and funniest people that I know.
-My heart breaks to think that people would hurt them because of their skin color or sexual orientation.
-It hurts that people are treated differently, often violently, because of their skin color, gender, or who they love.
+My heart breaks to think that people would hurt them because of their skin color, gender, or sexual orientation.
+It is both infuriating and scary they may be treated differently than my other children.

 Chances are that you’re here on the blog because you love animals.
 If you can speak out about puppy mills, the Yulin dog meat festival, dogfighting rings, and factory farms, then I hope you’ll also speak out against injustices against human beings.

-If you want to be a better ally to the Black Lives Matter Movement, this guide from Great Big Story is a good place to start.
+If you want to be a better ally to the Black Lives Matter Movement, this guide might be a good place to start.